How You Can Break Up with Creative Pressure, but Keep It as a Friend

 As I drove my car back to Portland, Oregon after a job interview, I wrestled with a decision.
 At each turn of the road, tall trees and high mountains swept by the windows.
 I would normally drink it all in, but my thoughts strayed.

 I’d always dreamed about writing.
-Now, I had the possible opportunity to come on staff and write for a magazine.
+Now, I had the possible opportunity to join the staff and write for a magazine.
 The offer would involve moving to a new town with beautiful and dramatic scenery, but I'd leave behind the young man I’d recently met.

-In the days following, I had no idea if I’d receive the phone call with a job offer, but of course I couldn’t help thinking about it.
+During the following days, I had no idea if I’d receive the phone call with a job offer, but of course I couldn’t help thinking about it.
 If they did ask me to become a staff member, would I say yes?

-At the time, I worked in a college library and loved the type of work I did.
+Adding to my decisional balance was my current job at a college library.
+I loved doing that type of work.
 I also knew I could love the young man.

 To my surprise, I received an offer to join the staff of the magazine, but...as Jane Eyre would say, “Reader, I married him.”

-Soon, Peter and I did move to a new and very different place—Berkeley, California.
-I took on a job at a graduate school library at the university there.
-I loved the career I found.
+Soon, Peter and I moved to a new and very different place from Three Sisters, Oregon—Berkeley, California.
+I took on a job at a graduate school library at the University of California.

 Honestly, in looking back, I would not have thrived with the creative pressure at a fast-moving magazine.
 I’m not a fast writer!
 I need time to dream, to let the words grow, and also experiment with ideas without anyone looking over my shoulder or saying it has to get done now.